pwr-ai/ai-department-website/content/authors/janz/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Faculty
-  - Project's staff
+  - Alumni PhD

 ---

 Description in progress..